|Computer & Information Systems|

 The student pays full-time undergraduate tuition during the first four years and regular graduate tuition for the fifth year.
 One economic benefit to the student is that the cost of the first 12 graduate credits (2 courses in the Fall and 2 courses in the Winter) has been covered by the normal undergraduate tuition meaning that no additional costs are incurred in the fourth-year-full-time tuition rate.
 Since the graduate program will be reduced by the 4 graduate courses taken while an undergraduate student, the graduate program can be done faster and more economically.
 Certain financial aid benefits are also applied to the entire 5-year program usually resulting in more cost-savings.

 The student MUST maintain full-time status during the first three years.
 Depending on the program and the student’s incoming record such as AP Credits, full-time status usually means 15-18 credit-hours per semester.
 This will result in the student having 102-108 credits entering the senior year.
-During the senior year the student must remain full-time, finishing their undergraduate degree while taking up to 12 credits of graduate work.
+During the senior year, the student must remain full-time, finishing their undergraduate degree while taking up to 12 credits of graduate work.
 A maximum of 12 graduate credits are allowed in the undergraduate portion of the program (6 credits in fall and 6 in winter).
-This program MUST be completed in five years from start to finish.
+For freshmen, this program MUST be completed in five years from start to finish.
 If the student does not finish within the five years, then the program reverts to the costs associated with earning a master's degree outside of the five-year program and other financial aid benefits may be lost.
+Students who transfer into the program MUST maintain full-time status until the completion of the program.

 A SAMPLE 5-YEAR PROGRAM